Adithya-S-Bhat/ATM-Simulator-using-C/README.md

 2. Add a SuperUser option for administrator to add/delete/modify users

 #### __TODO__
-&#9746; Add the transaction-history feature
+❌ Add the transaction-history feature

-&#9746; Plug in a forecast function based on the balance change
+❌ Plug in a forecast function based on the balance change

-&#9746; Plug in the query for history transactions and balance change
+❌ Plug in the query for history transactions and balance change

-&#9746; Encode and Decode the card ID and password
+❌ Encode and Decode the card ID and password

-&#9746; Finish the SuperUser function
+❌ Finish the SuperUser function: List ALL users

 ---

-&#9745; Deprecate the username, using card ID only
+✅ Deprecate the username, using card ID only

+✅ Finish the SuperUser function: Create accounts

+✅ Add the transfer feature

 ## How to use
 Steps to execute:
-1. Use "make -f pr.mk" to create the executable file a.out
+1. Use "make -f pr.mk" to create the executable file ATM.exe
 2. To execute a.out file use "./ATM" command.
 ---